iron-software/IronWord.Examples/tutorials/document-element/README.md

 > Full guide: [Document Element Tutorial](https://ironsoftware.com/tutorials/document-element/)

-IronWord is a robust library designed for .NET C# developers.
+IronWord is a library designed for .NET C# developers.
 It facilitates the integration of Word document operations—such as creation, reading, and editing—directly into their software applications.
 Within a Word document, document elements serve as the foundational components that compile the document's content.

-## Quickstart: Combine Styled Text and an Image Seamlessly
+## Quickstart: Combine Styled Text and an Image

 Using IronWord, you can swiftly incorporate rich content.
 This allows you to merge styled text with an embedded image within a single paragraph, all while saving the document through an efficient, fluent code block.
 This is ideal for developers eager to begin without unnecessary steps.